 As you can see, the Content-Encoding header is not represented in the server response.
 In this case, the size of the transmitted data is much larger, which may lead to lower page loading speed and increase the traffic cost for mobile devices.

-Requesting JSON and XML by using the HTTP GET Method
+How do I request JSON and XML using the HTTP GET method?

 Clients can request JSON from the server by sending HTTP GET requests.
-The Accept: application/json header tells the server that the client is "expecting" the response content in JSON format.
+In this example, the Accept: application/json header tells the server that the client is "expecting" the response content in JSON format.
 If the client wants to receive the response content in XML format, it can specify the Accept: application/xml header.
 If the client can handle both types of content, it can list them all in the Accept header, separated by a comma.

 In the server response, the Content-Type header tells the client the type of returned content.
 For JSON files the server will return Content-Type: application/json.